List of The Animals of Farthing Wood episodes: VHS releases

-'New Beginnings' was the first TAOFW video title to receive a 'PG' certificate from the BBFC, largely due to the violent battle between Fox and Scarface and the strong emphasis on death, although generally the content was actually not much grimmer than that in earlier volumes.
+"New Beginnings" was the first TAOFW video title to receive a 'PG' certificate from the BBFC, largely due to the violent battles between Vixen & Lady Blue & Fox and Scarface and the strong emphasis on death, although generally the content was actually not much grimmer than that in earlier volumes.

-In 1996, Another tape was released entitled "Three Tales" featured 'Toad's Tale', 'Badger's Tale' and 'The Foxes' Tale'.
+In 1996, another tape was released entitled "Three Tales" that featured 'Toad's Tale', 'Badger's Tale' and 'The Foxes' Tale'.
 This was compiled from series 1 and 2.

-Individual episodes were also available on VHS as part of a running promotion in 'Farthing Wood Friends' magazine.
+Individual episodes were also available on VHS as part of a running promotion in Farthing Wood Friends magazine.